belzecue/Terrain3D_wiki/Importing-&-Exporting-Data.md

 ## Supported Import Formats

-We can import any supported image format Godot can read into any of the map types.
-These types include:
+We can import raw plus any supported image format Godot can read into any of the map types.
+These include:
 * [Image formats for external files](https://docs.godotengine.org/en/4.0/tutorials/assets_pipeline/importing_images.html#supported-image-formats): `bmp`, `dds`, `exr`, `hdr`, `jpg`, `jpeg`, `png`, `tga`, `svg`, `webp`
 * [Image formats stored in a Godot resource file](https://docs.godotengine.org/en/4.0/classes/class_image.html#enum-image-format): `tres`, `res`
 * R16 Height map aka RAW: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, Photoshop, etc. Rename the extension to `r16`.
 Min/Max heights and image size are not stored in the file, so you must keep track of them elsewhere (such as in the name)